whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] Basic login flow
 1. Goto https://dashboard.stage.wholetale.org
 1. Select "Access Whole Tale" button.
 You should be prompted to login via Globus Auth.
+1. Confirm institutional login
+1. Confirm Google login
-1. Select your organization and login
+1. Confirm ORCID login
-1. You should be taken to the "My Tales" page
-1. Your Gravatar should display in the upper right
+1. In each case you should be taken to the "My Tales" page with your Gravatar displayed in the upper right

 * [ ] Basic logout flow